ricallinson/deuce/README.md

 # YUI3 Offline

 YUI3 Offline is a helper tool for building offline web applications with YUI3.
 It allows you to easily create a javascript applications that run locally from the file system.
-These applications can then be deployed into containers like [Cordova (Phonegap)](http://incubator.apache.org/cordova/) or severed with caching instructions using a [cache manifest](http://en.wikipedia.org/wiki/Cache_manifest_in_HTML5).
+These applications can then be deployed into containers like [Cordova (Phonegap)](http://incubator.apache.org/cordova/) or severed with caching instructions using a [cache manifest](http://en.wikipedia.org/wiki/Cache_manifest_in_HTML5) file.

 ## Installation